-Quantitative assessment of geological risk otherwise known as prospectivity modelling/analysis or potential mapping has been around since the early 1990’s.
+Quantitative assessment of geological risk, otherwise known as prospectivity modelling/analysis or potential mapping, has been around since the early 1990’s.

-The aim of prospectivity analysis is to de-risk exploration decision making using large geospatial datasets and the latest mineral systems knowledge.
+The aim of prospectivity analysis is to de-risk exploration decision making using large geospatial datasets and the latest mineral system knowledge.
 This allows the quantitative assessment of geology, geochemistry and geophysical data to identify areas of economic mineral potential within an area, region or country.

 Techniques employed for this analysis include a manual GIS approach and more statistical methods such as Weights of Evidence, Fuzzy Logic and Neural Networks.